detikpw/detikpw/README.md

 ### 😊 Fun fact
 * Use 2nd as username, detik in Indonesian is unit of time second
-* Currently like watching anime, k-drama / movie
+* Currently like watching anime, k-drama / movie, and play jrpg game

 You can reach me at [@2nd_frozenheart](https://twitter.com/2nd_frozenheart)